 Ross’s Goose (click to see a larger version)

 A Ross’s Goose has been at Montrose since February 12.
 It was found by local birder Luiz Munoz.
 I briefly saw the bird this morning, February 14.
 It flew in with a lone Canada Goose and landed on the sidewalk on the southeast side of the harbor.
 This was about 7:30.
 A few minutes later a pedestrian came along and flushed it to the north.
 The last time I saw the bird it was flying to the northwest over Cricket Hill with a group of Canada Geese.
 Ross’s Geese are very rare at Montrose, with only about 4 records total.

 Welcome to my blog about birding Montrose Point in Chicago.
 I created this blog to report some of my recent sightings from Montrose.
 I’ll also write about non-Montrose bird sightings from time to time.
 Thanks for visiting and good birding.
-Unless stated otherwise, all images were created by and are the property of Robert D. Hughes; any unauthorized use is prohibited.
+Unless stated otherwise, all images and content were created by and are the property of Robert D. Hughes; any unauthorized use is prohibited.
 Questions or comments?
 Contact Robert D. Hughes.